YiyuanLinXX/GeoRefImgSeg/README.md

-# README
+# GeoRefImgSeg: Geo-reference Based Image Segregation

 Last updated by [Yiyuan Lin](yl3663@cornell.edu) on Apr 10, 2025

-## Vineyard Image-to-Vine Matching Pipeline

-# GeoRefImgSeg: Geo-reference Based Image Segregation
+---

-This repository provides a complete Python pipeline for processing geo-referenced vineyard image data.
+This repository provides a complete Python pipeline for processing geo-referenced vineyard GPS data and image data collected by our autonomous phenotyping robot [PPBv2](https://yiyuanlinxx.github.io/portfolio/2_PPB_V2/) at [CAIR Lab](https://cair.cals.cornell.edu/).
 It matches image GPS positions with vineyard rows and grapevines, computes camera view geometry, and identifies which vines are covered in each image.
 Optional visualizations assist in inspection and validation at every step.

-This pipeline processes vineyard images and GPS data collected by our autonomous phenotyping robot PPBv2.
-It projects camera (image) fields-of-view (FOV) onto vineyard rows, determines which grapevines are covered in each image, and provides various visualization tools for debugging and verification.

-我们测量了葡萄园里的每一棵葡萄藤的根部的gps坐标，并将它们全部投影在一条直线上来简化流程，结果证明我们的简化是合理且有效的。我们把这些数据称为geo reference数据

-当我们的机器人在葡萄园里通过自主导航采集数据时，图像数据以及同步的机器人GPS坐标会被记录，我们利用这些数据和geo reference数据来确定每一张拍摄的图片里包含哪些葡萄藤的canopy。
+Specifically, we measured the GPS coordinates at the base (root) of each grapevine in the vineyard and projected all of them onto a single straight line to simplify the processing workflow.
+This simplification proved to be both reasonable and effective.
+We refer to these processed coordinates as geo-reference data.

+As our robot autonomously navigates through the vineyard to collect data, both image data and synchronized GPS coordinates of the robot are recorded.
+By combining these data with the geo-reference data, we determine which grapevine canopies are included in each captured image.